canonical/sqlair/README.md

 var a1 = Address{}
 err := db.Query(ctx, stmt).One(&p1, &a1)
 ```

+**Note:** Using `*` in a SQLair expression does **not** insert a `*` into the query, it will fetch at most the columns mentioned in the struct.
+Using `SELECT *` in a regular SQL query is bad practice.

 ## A SQLair DB
-To start off you will need to wrap your database.
+To run your SQLair queries you will need to wrap your database.
 SQLair does not handle the creation and configuration of the database, for that you use `database/sql`.

 Once you have a `*sql.DB` then this can be transformed into a SQLair db with `NewDB`.